 James Manor was born November 17, 1804 in Edgecombe County, North Carolina.
 Not long after that, his family moved to Murfreesborough, Rutherford County, Tennessee.

 That was where 19 year old James married 17 year old Phebe Singleton Foster (born May 29, 1807) on June 26, 1824.
-According to family lore and tradition, James left his family in Tennessee and came to Texas with Sam Houston.
+According to family lore and tradition, in 1832 James left his family in Tennessee and came to Texas with Sam Houston.
 By this time his marriage to Phebe had produced 3 children:

 Aaron Josiah Manor, born April 30, 1825; died July 26, 1829